ncats/molvec/README.md

 #$ How To Build

-   This project has a dependency on Chemkit, to install those dependencies automatically using the default CDK implementation, run this command:

-   `$ bash mavenInstall.sh`

-   Once the dependencies are installed, you can build the whole project as a jar file with:
+   You can build the whole project as a jar file with:

    `$ mvn clean pacakge`